morrissey college of arts and sciences

 Option 2: The Department offers a number of research lab courses where students build technical skills in the context of an ongoing research project.
 These one-semester courses are taught by Biology faculty and focus on their current area of research.
 Students have full access to dedicated lab space throughout the semester and present their data at the departmental Undergraduate Research Day.

-Non-majors may fulfill their Natural Science Core requirements through the introductory majors courses (BIOL2000 or BIOL2010) or one of several university Core courses offered for non-majors by the department.
-Non-majors interested in pursuing careers in the allied health professions should enroll in BIOL2000 Molecules and Cells and BIOL3030 Introduction to Physiology.
-In a subsequent year, students will take the one-semester, 3-credit investigative laboratory to fulfill the lab requirement for medical school or other health-related programs.
-They may wish to take additional biology courses either required or desired for a specific pre-professional course of study.
-Additional information about preparation for the allied health professions is available online at www.bc.edu/premed.
+Non-majors may fulfill their Natural Science Core requirements through the introductory major courses (BIOL2000 or BIOL2010) or one of several university Core courses offered for non-majors by the Department.
+Information about preparation for the allied health professions is available online at www.bc.edu/premed.